Media Slant is Contagious: Results

 In all three columns, the estimated treatment effects are positive and statistically significant.
-The magnitudes across columns are highly similar, they range from 0.31 in columns 1 and 2 to 0.32 in column 3.
-This means that the channel and language controls do not change the estimates relative to the baseline in column 1 where only state fixed effects and demographic controls are included.
-All variables are standardized, so the interpretation is as follows: if Fox News viewership (relative to averaged CNN and MSNBC viewership) increases by one standard deviation in county $j$ where newspaper $i$ circulates, the similarity of $i$'s content with FNC increases by 0.31 standard deviations.\footnote{As already mentioned, OLS estimates of the relationship between FNC viewership and FNC-related language in local newspapers do not have a causal interpretation.
-These are reported in Appendix \ref{sec:app:ols}.
-Overall, we find that OLS coefficients have a positive sign, as with the 2SLS coefficients, though they are smaller in magnitude and only significant for absolute FNC viewership.} Alternatively, a one-standard-deviation decrease in the relative FNC channel position (11 relative positions) would increase slant by 0.03 standard deviations.
+The magnitudes range from 0.72 in column (1), 0.49 in column (2), and 0.52 in column (3).
+Thus, while the channel controls slightly increase the coefficient size, the newspaper language controls leave the estimate largely unchanged.
+The differences across the three columns are safely within the confidence intervals.
+The interpretation is as follows: If FNC viewership increases by one standard in the county $j$ where newspaper $i$ circulates, $i$'s content becomes more slanted towards Republican language by about half of a standard deviation.\footnote{OLS estimates are reported in Appendix \ref{sec:app:ols}, and Appendix \ref{sec:app:rf} shows all reduced form results in tabular form.
+We typically do not find significant effects of instrumented MSNBC viewership on slant (see Appendix \ref{sec:app:msnbc}).}

-To interpret the magnitudes, note that the average difference of slant between an FNC transcript snippet and a CNN/MSNBC transcript snippet \textit{in standardized units} is 0.99 (the raw difference, in predicted probabilities, is 0.21).
-Given the estimated 2SLS coefficient (0.31), we can say that a one-standard-deviation decrease in the relative FNC channel position (11 positions) will shift slant towards FNC by about 3 percent of the difference between FNC and CNN/MSNBC.
-Regardless, we emphasize that 2SLS estimates identify a local average treatment effect (LATE), so they are externally valid only for the set of newspaper-county observations that are responsive to the channel-position instrument.